 - Health Care Finance.
 (3)

 - Health Economics.
 (3)

 - Health Service Administration and Policy.
 (3)

+- Legal and Ethical Issues in Healthcare.
+(3)

 - Policy Issues in Health Care.
 (3)

 Omnibus Courses.
 For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 63.